Berwyn Income Fund

 The Fund acquired the assets and liabilities of the Berwyn Income Fund (the "IMST Predecessor Fund"), a series of Investment Managers Series Trust, on July 17, 2017.
 The IMST Predecessor Fund acquired the assets and liabilities of the Berwyn Income Fund (the "Berwyn Fund Predecessor Fund," and together with the IMST Predecessor Fund, the "Predecessor Funds"), a series of the Berwyn Funds, on April 29, 2016.
 As a result of the organizations, the Fund is the accounting successor of the Predecessor Funds.
 Performance results shown reflect the performance of the IMST Predecessor Fund for the period from April 29, 2016 through July 17, 2017, and the performance of the IMST Predecessor Fund for the period prior to April 29, 2016.
 The Predecessor Funds' past performance is not necessarilty an indication of how the Fund will perform in the future.

-BIG: Citigroup Broad Investment Grade Index, a broad bond index measuring the performance of the U.S. investment grade bond market, from short to long-dated maturities.
+BIG: FTSE Broad Investment Grade Bond Index, a broad bond index measuring the performance of the U.S. investment grade bond market, from short to long-dated maturities.

 Lipper Income Fund Index: The Index measures performance for funds that generate income using equity securities, bonds, cash, and cash equivalents.